Skip to content

 Average households have more than 25 devices tied to one single network in their home.
 These devices can be smart TVs, laptops, smartphones, tablets, printers, home security systems, appliances or game consoles.

 If each of those devices is using at least 50 Mbps, for example, your bandwidth use may be as high as 1250 Mbps (1.25 Gbps).
-Faster internet speeds will give a better, richer online experience that fits your lifestyle and needs.
+Faster speeds will give better internet access for your lifestyle and needs.

 When is it time to upgrade to a faster internet speed?